m-aryayi/Medical-Imaging-Datasets/README.md

 100,000 anonymized chest x-ray images <br>
 ***Keyboard:*** X-ray, Labeled <br>
 <a href="https://arxiv.org/abs/1705.02315"> ![paper](src/paper.png)</a>

+- <a href="https://www.v7labs.com/open-datasets/chestx-ray14"> **ChestX-ray14**</a> (ChestXray-NIHCC) <br>
+It is a dataset which comprises 112,120 frontal-view X-ray images of 30,805  unique patients with the text-mined fourteen common disease labels, mined from the text radiological reports via NLP techniques.
+It expands on ChestX-ray8 by adding six additional thorax diseases. <br>
+***Keyboard:*** X-ray, Labeled <br>

 - <a href="https://stanfordmlgroup.github.io/competitions/chexpert/"> **CheXpert**</a> <br>
 A Large Chest X-Ray Dataset. <br>